table of contents

 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-You may have heard intermittent fasting may be good for your health, but what about eating just one meal per day?
+You may have heard that intermittent fasting comes with some health benefits, but what about eating just one meal per day?
 Here’s what you need to know about the OMAD diet and its potential benefits and risks.

 What is the OMAD diet?

 The one meal a day diet (OMAD) is a type of intermittent fasting.
-Intermittent fasting is a dieting method that switches between periods of fasting and times you’re allowed to eat.
+Intermittent fasting is a way of eating that switches between periods of fasting and times you’re allowed to eat.
 With OMAD, you restrict all of your eating to one meal within one hour each day.

 The most common pattern used in intermittent fasting is a 16-hour window of fasting followed by an 8-hour “feeding” window (when you can eat).
 Another common type of intermittent fasting is alternating one complete day of fasting with one day of normal eating.